chase-moskal/xiome/legal.md

 if you find anything we seem to be tracking that isn't on the list, please consider adding it to this list by submitting a github pull request for the addition

 we may be forced to share the information we have with law enforcement agencies

-if you have any questions, please email us at hello@xiome.io

 # xiome.io cookie policy